How to Manage Product Backlog (Strategies, Tips & Tricks)

 The product backlog is managed by the Product Owner or Product Manager, who is responsible for the following:

-- Ordering the items: This means prioritizing the items based on their value to the business, real-time customer feedback, urgency, and other relevant factors.
+- Ordering the items: This means prioritizing them based on their value to the business, real-time customer feedback, urgency, and other relevant factors.
 The highest priority items are at the top of the backlog, meaning they will be worked on first.

 - Maintaining the backlog: The Product Owner regularly updates the backlog to reflect changes in business needs, user feedback, or lessons learned from previous work.